Neon Genesis Evangelion: Production

 The final version of the story reflects inspiration drawn from numerous other anime and media.
 Chief among these are Space Battleship Yamato, Mobile Suit Gundam, Devilman and Space Runaway Ideon.
-The series also incorporates tributes to Childhood's End, the novels of Ryū Murakami, The Andromeda Strain, The Divine Invasion, the poem Pippa Passes, The Hitcher, and several television series including The Prisoner, Thunderbirds, Ultraman, and Ultraseven.
+The series also incorporates tributes to Childhood's End, the novels of Ryū Murakami, The Andromeda Strain, The Divine Invasion, the poem Pippa Passes, the film The Hitcher, and several television series including The Prisoner, Thunderbirds, Ultraman, and Ultraseven.
+Director Anno himself stated he took inspiration from Hayao Miyazaki's movie Nausicaä of the Valley of the Wind (1984).
+He had worked on the film as an animator for the God Warrior scene and also mentioned the manga as a significant influence on Neon Genesis Evangelion.
+For the concept of organic robots with a capsule-shaped cockpit filled with liquid, the creators instead drew inspiration from Fight!
+Iczer One.

 The development of the Neon Genesis Evangelion series ran close to deadlines throughout its production run.
 The initial cuts of the first two episodes were screened at the second Gainax festival in July 1995, only three months before they were aired on television.
+From the very first episode, Gainax worked under constant time pressure because of repeated production delays.
+By the time the series premiered on TV Tokyo, the staff had completed only twelve episodes in nearly two years and therefore had to produce the remaining fourteen in roughly one-third of that time.
 By the thirteenth episode, "Lilliputian Hitcher", the series began to deviate significantly from the original story, and the initial project was abandoned.
 The number of Angels was reduced to seventeen from the original twenty-eight.
 The writers also changed the story's ending, originally describing the failure of the Human Instrumentality Project after an Angel attack from the Moon.
 Not only did the series suffer from scheduling issues, but according to Anno, despite Gainax being the lead studio for the series, the company itself had inadequate materials and staff for the full production of the series.
-Only three staff members from Gainax were working on the series at any given time, and most of the series' production was outsourced to Tatsunoko Production.
+Only three staff members from Gainax were working on the series at any given time, and most of the series's production was outsourced to Tatsunoko Production.